CoursifyStudios/Coursify/README.md

 When you find a bug be sure to [report it](https://github.com/CoursifyStudios/Coursify/issues/new) by creating a new issue tagged as a "bug".
 Be sure to include as many useful details as possible such as screenshots, steps for recreation if necessary, intended behavior, etc. When fixing bugs, be sure to link the original issue to the pull request.

+## Wiki

+Certain important things are written on our [Clickup wiki](https://app.clickup.com/42080348/docs), like how to fetch data with supabase, or how to use our custom draggable components.

+If you're creating a new page, please try to adhere to these rules:

+- Use the default font.
+Don't write it in some weird serif font.
+- Articles should be simple and to the point.
+Roundabout explanations using the MLA format waste peoples time.
+- Explain with code.
+Rather than trying to describe the way something works in a long paragraph, try to lean on code examples as much as possible, while using writing to add context and reasoning.

 ## Credits

 The Coursify Studios core team consists of: